STR666666/SupportXR-MIT_Reality_Hackathon_2024/README.md

 Meta Quest Mentors: For help with the Meta Quest All In One SDK

-**Special Shout-Out:** Elijah Knisley from Foundry for helping with our development with the Normcore product.
+**Special Shout-Out:** Gregory Osborne for helping us setup our XR Project in Unity for the first time.
+Elijah Knisley from Foundry for helping with our development with the Normcore product.